KaoruDev/gulp-sidekick/README.md

 Tired of bouncing your node server every single time there is a change?
 Fret no longer!
 Gulp-node-sidekick watches your node files and bounces the server on change.

+Want to add more gulp tasks?
+Branch it and create a specific set of gulp task per project.
+This is really meant to be a boiler plate =)

 ## Installation

 ````